Specialized care for high-risk pregnancies

-The Bridge Program at USA Children’s & Women’s Hospital is an effort to meet the needs of moms who are experiencing a high risk pregnancy with the possibility of fetal demise, perinatal surgical intervention, and/or prolonged NICU stay after delivery.
-The goal of the Bridge program is to ensure that pregnant moms and their families are fully educated on their infants’ diagnoses and the associated risks, what a NICU stay entails, and that end-of-life plans (if appropriate) are made prior to delivery.
+A high-risk pregnancy also may require surgical intervention or a prolonged NICU stay for the baby after delivery.
+The goal of the Bridge Program is to ensure that pregnant patients and their families are fully educated on their infant’s diagnosis and the associated risks, what a NICU stay entails, and if necessary, end-of-life plans.

-In order to achieve our goals, the care team (Neonatal-Perinatal physicians and Bridge nurses, get involved at various stages and work closely with the Maternal Fetal Medicine (MFM) clinic at USA throughout the pregnancy.
-The Bridge nurses attend each high risk appointment with the mothers, arrange counseling and connect them to community support resources, and help create a plan for delivery and infant aftercare.
-A Bridge nurse attends the deliveries of babies they are following and remains a support person for the family throughout the hospital stay and beyond.
+The Care Team, which includes Neonatal-Perinatal (NICU) physicians and Bridge nurses, get involved at various stages and work closely with the Maternal Fetal Medicine (MFM) physicians at USA Health throughout the pregnancy.
+The nurses attend each high-risk appointment with the patient, arrange counseling, connect patients and families to community support resources, and help create a plan for delivery and infant aftercare.
+They attend the patient’s delivery and remain a support person throughout the hospital stay and beyond.
 The Bridge Program also provides a support group to allow these families to meet and share their stories, particularly those who have a history of multiple fetal losses.